drowe67/freedv-gui/USER_MANUAL.md

 ### I installed a new version and FreeDV stopped working

-You may need to clean out the previous confirguration.
+You may need to clean out the previous configuration.
 Try Tools-Restore Defaults.